container based virtualization

 Many-to-one network consolidation refers to grouping two or more physical devices into one.
 Examples of this Cisco switch virtualization technology include a Virtual Switching System ( VSS ), Stackable switches, and Nexus VPC.
 Combining many physicals into one logical entity allows STP to view the logical group as one, allowing all ports to be active.
 By default, STP will block the redundant path.

-Software-Defined Networking takes this concept further; it completely abstracts the entire network into a single virtual switch.
-On traditional routers, the control and the data plane are on the same device, yet the control and data planes are decoupled with SDN.
+Software-defined networking takes this concept further; it completely abstracts the entire network into a single virtual switch.
+The control and data planes are on the same device on traditional routers, yet they are decoupled with SDN.
 The control plan is now on a policy-driven controller, and the data plane is local on the OpenFlow-enabled switch.

 Network Virtualization